 The W. David Kingery Award recognizes distinguished lifelong achievements involving multidisciplinary and global contributions to ceramic technology, science, education and art.
 The award is open to all people worldwide.
-There are no limitations regarding nationality, gender or religion and membership in ACerS is not a requirement.
-A nominee must be living, but in the event of death subsequent to selection but prior to presentation, the award shall be made posthumously.
+Winners receive a certificate, glass commemorative piece, and a $5,000 honorarium.

 Nomination Process

+Nominees must be living at the time of their nomination.
+Nominees must demonstrate significant achievements in at least two of the following categories: technology, science, education or art.
+One nominator is required, plus two additional supporters who supply letters of recommendation.
 Nominations should consist of a letter and completed nomination form giving a full and complete statement of the reasons for proposing the candidate, with a record of the candidate’s professional and industrial achievements in sufficient detail to allow the committee to evaluate the nominee’s worthiness to receive the award.
 Nominations are active for a total of three years, but the person can then be re-nominated.
+One award can be given each year.

 Contact